mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/4-aws-sagemaker/predictive-maintenance/README.md

 The chat function needs additional packages, namely **boto3** and **pymongo (v4.6.0)** to interface with the Sagemaker endpoint and Atlas cluster.

-On your local machine, install the packges in the same folder you place lambda_function.py in.
+On your local machine, install the packages in the same folder you place lambda_function.py in.
 You can install packages to a specific folder using the below command

 ```bash
 pip install --target ./ package_name